Qumode-Based Variational Quantum Eigensolver for Molecular Excited States: Introduction

 The electronic structure problem is a central challenge in quantum chemistry and materials science, driven by the exponential growth of the Hilbert space with the number of molecular orbitals.~\cite{SzaboBook,HelgakerBook} This scaling quickly makes exact solutions infeasible for classical algorithms as system size increases.
 Quantum computers offer a promising alternative, as they naturally operate within exponentially large Hilbert spaces and can, in principle, represent many-body quantum states more efficiently.~\cite{Feynman1982,McArdle2020} To take advantage of early quantum hardware, particularly noisy intermediate-scale quantum (NISQ) devices, hybrid quantum-classical approaches have been proposed.
 Among these, the variational quantum eigensolver (VQE)~\cite{Peruzzo2014} has been widely used to estimate the ground state energy of electronic Hamiltonians by classically optimizing the variational parameters of an ansatz quantum circuit.

 Extending ground-state VQE frameworks to compute excited states has become an active area of research,~\cite{Nakanishi_2019,McClean2017,Higgott_2019,wang2023electronicexcitedstatesvariancebased} driven by the broad importance of excited-state properties in chemical and materials applications.
 These properties are critical for tasks such as designing molecular catalysts, \cite{Reiher_2017} characterizing conical intersections and fluorescence mechanisms,\cite{Mei2019excited} and analyzing photodissociation pathways and reactive intermediates. \cite{Higgott_2019,Lischka2018} Several algorithms have been developed that generalize the variational approach to multiple eigenstates.
-Notable examples include the subspace-search variational quantum eigensolver (SSVQE)~\cite{Nakanishi_2019} the variational quantum deflation (VQD) algorithm,~\cite{Higgott_2019} and the Subspace-Search Quantum Imaginary Time Evolution (SSQITE) algorithm,~\cite{cianci2024subspacesearchquantumimaginarytime} all of which optimize over multiple orthogonal states within a single variational framework.
-These methods, together with VQE, belong to the broader class of variational quantum algorithms (VQAs).~\cite{Mcclean2016theory}Central to the effectiveness of any VQA is the choice of ansatz, which must simultaneously offer sufficient expressiveness and remain compatible with the constraints of near-term quantum hardware.
+Notable examples include the subspace-search variational quantum eigensolver (SSVQE),~\cite{Nakanishi_2019} the variational quantum deflation (VQD) algorithm,~\cite{Higgott_2019} and the Subspace-Search Quantum Imaginary Time Evolution (SSQITE) algorithm,~\cite{cianci2024subspacesearchquantumimaginarytime} all of which optimize over multiple orthogonal states within a single variational framework.
+These methods, together with VQE, belong to the broader class of variational quantum algorithms (VQAs).~\cite{Mcclean2016theory} Central to the effectiveness of any VQA is the choice of ansatz, which must simultaneously offer sufficient expressiveness and remain compatible with the constraints of near-term quantum hardware.
+Recent NISQ-oriented methods for ground and excited states have also aimed to bypass explicit variational optimization.
+Examples of these approaches include generating a compact, non-orthogonal manifold of states and extract multiple energies through a single generalized eigenvalue problem \cite{Baek2023,Zheng2024GCM}, while others rely on moments-based expansions that similarly avoid iterative parameter tuning.\cite{Claudino2023modeling}